-1. Specifies that statutory state of emergency and public health emergency powers do not allow a state agency, city, town or county to permanently revoke any license required to operate a business for a failure to comply with an order issued by the Governor related to the emergency, unless the state agency, city, town or county can demonstrate by clear and convincing evidence that the business knowingly and through gross negligence caused the transmission of the disease that is the subject of the order.
+1. Specifies that statutory state of emergency and public health emergency powers do not allow a state agency, city, town or county to permanently revoke any license held by a business or used to operate a business for a failure to comply with an order issued by the Governor related to the emergency, unless the state agency, city, town or county can demonstrate by clear and convincing evidence that the business caused the transmission of the disease that is the subject of the order due to the business's willful misconduct or gross negligence.

 - 2. Caps, at \$500, any civil penalty assessed or collected by DLLC for a violation of an executive order issued pursuant to the March 11, 2020, state of emergency related to COVID-19. - 3.
 Requires DLLC to refund the payor of any amount collected above \$500 for a violation of an executive order issued pursuant to the March 11, 2020, state of emergency within 10 business days of the general effective date. - 4.
-Requires a state agency, city, town or county, before suspending or permanently revoking a license that is required to operate a business, to provide the business with: - a) a written notice of noncompliance delivered by personal service or certified mail; and - b) a written notice of intent to suspend or permanently revoke the license at least 30 days after the date the notice of noncompliance is delivered. - 5.
+Requires a state agency, city, town or county, before suspending or permanently revoking a license held by a business or used to operate a business, to provide the business with: - a) a written notice of noncompliance delivered by personal service or certified mail; and - b) a written notice of intent to suspend or permanently revoke the license at least 30 days after the date the notice of noncompliance is delivered. - 5.
 Requires a state agency, city, town or county to present any new evidence of grounds for suspension or revocation in the written notice of intent to suspend or permanently revoke a license. - 6.
 Requires a business that disputes a claim in a written notice of intent to suspend or permanently revoke a license to respond to the state agency, city, town or county within 20 days of receipt. - 7.
-Requires any dispute relating to the suspension or permanent revocation of a license that is required to operate a business during a public health emergency to be resolved by a court of competent jurisdiction. - 8.
-Prohibits a license required to operate a business from being suspended or permanently revoked by a state agency, city, town or county until the business has received required written notice and all appeals have been exhausted. - 9.
-Allows a court to award reasonable attorney fees and damages to a business in an action relating to the suspension or permanent revocation of a license required to operate a business. - 10.
-Makes technical changes. - 11.
-Becomes effective on the general effective date.
+Requires any dispute relating to the suspension or permanent revocation of a license held by a business or used to operate a business during a public health emergency to be resolved by a court of competent jurisdiction. - 8.
+Prohibits a license held by a business or used to operate a business from being suspended or permanently revoked by a state agency, city, town or county until the business has received required written notice and all appeals have been exhausted. - 9.
+Allows a court to award reasonable attorney fees and damages to a business in an action relating to the suspension or permanent revocation of a license held by a business or used to operate a business.

+10. Makes technical changes.

+11. Becomes effective on the general effective date.